bbbradsmith/hatariB/README.md

   * Hard Disk modifications are written directly to their source files, and are not included in savestates.
   * If you increase the size of memory, you should close and restart the core before using savestates, to allow RetroArch to update the savestate size.
 * Quirks:
-  * For some invalid combinations of TOS + Machine, Hatari will automatically change the machine with a notice.
-In this state, changing any option in the config menu will reset the system.
-Haven't figured out the best way to fix this because Hatari was designed to modify your stored settings directly in this case.
-  * Changing any core option will also reset CPU speed, which could be a problem for Falcon that can change it at runtime (does anyone know a good software test case?), same settings modification issue as above.
-  * There may be other run-state like these stored directly as configuration modifications that will be clobbered by core options changes.
-Still evaluating the scope of this problem.
-(I don't want the core secretly changing settings without the user knowing.)
   * Restoring a savestate, or using netplay/run-ahead into the pause or one-shot keyboard will have an outdated/blank background until unpaused, as Hatari can't rebuild the image until it runs a frame.
 We might consider fixing this by adding the framebuffer to the savestate, though it would significantly increase the data size.
   * If the on-screen keyboard confirm/cancel buttons aren't mapped to dedicated keys, you might end up suddenly holding the underlying button when the keyboard closes.
   * The *Floppy Disk List* pause screen won't display unicode filenames correctly.